Southern California braces for strongest storm of the week, with evacuations planned amid rare ‘high risk’ of flooding

 It’s coming hot on the heels of a storm that killed at least one person and brought intense flooding to Northern California over the weekend.

-The new storm was powering up out over the Pacific Ocean early Tuesday morning.
-It will start to slam the entire California coast from north to south with rain and wind late Tuesday evening.
+The new storm was powering up out over the Pacific Ocean early Tuesday.
+It will start to slam the entire California coast from north to south with rain and wind Tuesday night.

 Torrential rain will get underway in Southern California very early Wednesday morning and continue through the evening.

-A Level 4 of 4 “high” risk of flooding rain is in place for the region Wednesday, including nearly 6 million people in portions of Los Angeles, San Bernardino, Ventura and Santa Barbara counties, according to the Weather Prediction Center.
+A Level 4 of 4 “high” risk of flooding rain is in place for the region Wednesday, including more than 6 million people in portions of Los Angeles, San Bernardino, Ventura and Santa Barbara counties, according to the Weather Prediction Center.

 These high risk flooding events are incredibly significant: High risks are issued on fewer than 4% of days per year on average, but are responsible for more than 80% of all flood-related damage and 36% of all flood-related deaths, WPC research shows.